sjyn/LahTech/cheatsheets/cup.md

 `computername:~ username$ _`

 From here, you have access to the majority of your operating system.
 You can run commands which will do various things.
-The one that we are interested in is `which`, which tells you where another command is installed, or nothing if the command is installed.
+The one that you are interested in is `which`, which tells you where another command is installed, or nothing if the command is installed.
 In the Terminal, type

 `which gcc`